OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.4/office-item.md

 ##### Example

-The following example shows how to access the array of matches for the regular expression rule elements `fruits` and `veggies`, which are specified in the manifest.
+The following example shows how to access the array of matches for the regular expression <rule>elements `fruits` and `veggies`, which are specified in the manifest.</rule>

 ```
 var allMatches = Office.context.mailbox.item.getRegExMatches();